RaulPontello/deploy_aws_infrastructure_with_terraform/README.md

    In this project, your_profile_name is defined in variables.tf and is used in providers.tf.

-<span style="color:red;">⚠️ Don't forget to grant the proper policy name to your user!
-You can use the AdministratorAccess policy to allow full access to your user.</span>
+   ⚠️ Don't forget to grant the proper policy name to your user!
+You can use the AdministratorAccess policy to allow full access to your user

-🛠️ Useful Terraform Commands
+## 🛠️ Useful Terraform Commands
    - terraform apply
    - terraform apply -destroy
    - terraform init --upgrade